bekk/bekk-christmas/post/react/setup-azure-serverless-functions-in-6-simple-steps.md

 authors:
   - William Imoh
 ---
 This is some sort of memoir for myself on how to spin up a serverless function in simple steps.
-I use serverless functions for numerous reasons and the two most frequent ones are to store API keys for 3rd party services and to connect to a data store when building out JAM stack solutions.
+I use serverless functions for numerous reasons and the 2 most frequent ones are to store API keys for 3rd party services and to connect to a data store when building out web applications.

-With serverless functions, these use cases  can scale to even larger solutions.
+React apps are no different when using serverless functions.
+Many times, building a single page app requires user authentication, pulling data from a store, creating and storing data as well as handling some business logic.
+While it would be a lot more expensive to setup traditional server infrastructure, to handle these on-demand requirements, it would be great to utilize a system that provides a means to deploy the required services, abstract server management and focus more on building a rich user experience.

+Serverless functions in React applications simply help you achieve that efficiently.

 Azure functions is a powerful serverless compute service that lets you run event-triggered code.
 The major reason I decided to try it out is the ability to choose different kinds of functions templates.
-Also, I live on VS Code and the Azure extension makes startup and deployment seamless.
+Also, I live in VS Code, and the Azure extension makes startup and deployment seamless.

 In this super short post, I’ll spin up and deploy an Azure serverless function in six straight-to-the-point cut-the-crap steps.
+This serverless function can be consumed in a React application either on component mount or triggered by an event.

-> Note: [Azure Functions v3](https://azure.microsoft.com/en-us/updates/announcing-go-live-release-for-azure-functions-v3/) now supports Node v12+.
+> Note: [Azure functions v3](https://azure.microsoft.com/en-us/updates/announcing-go-live-release-for-azure-functions-v3/) now supports Node v12+.

 The 6 steps to spin up and deploy a function in VS Code are: